We also have some Easy Read guidelines - mencap.org.uk/sites/default...

 > infringes copyright

-> medical endorsement or advice
+> is a medical endorsement or advice

 This list is not exhaustive.
 Also see HealthUnlocked’s article on What content should I report? - support.healthunlocked.com/...